-BIOSIG TECHNOLOGIES, INC.

-(Exact name of registrant as specified in its charter)
+BIOSIG TECHNOLOGIES, INC. (Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization) 26-433375 (IRS Employer Identification No.)

-55 Greens Farms Road, 1st Floor

-Westport, CT

-(Address of principal executive offices)

-(Zip Code)

-(203) 409-5444 (Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 per share BSGM The NASDAQ Capital Market

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined by Rule 405 of the Securities Act.
-Yes 🗆 No 🗵

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
-Yes 🗆 No 🗵 company.
-See the definitions of Act. "large accelerated filer," "accelerated filer," "smaller reporting company," an d "emerging growth company" ' in Rule 12b-2 of the Exchange Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting comp oany 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 229.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗷 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+(State or other jurisdiction of incorporation or organization) (IRS Employer Identification No.) 55 Greens Farms Road Westport, CT 1st Floor 06880 (203) 409-5444 (Address of principal execu tive offices) (Zip Code) (Registrant's telephone number, including area code) Securiti es registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0 .001 per share BSGM The NASDAQ Capital Market Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is s a well-known seasoned issuer, as defined by Rule 405 of the Secu urities Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is s not required to file repo rts pursuant to Section 13 or 15(d) of the Act.
+Yes □ No ⊠ , 1 15(d) of the Securities Exchange Act of 1934 during the preceding 12 bject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the reg 229.405 of this chapter) during the preced equired to be submitted pursuant to Rule 405 of Regulation S-T (§ equired to submit such files).
+Yes \boxtimes No \square , , . eccelerated filer, smaller reporting company, or an emerging growth," and "emerging growth company" in Rule 12b-2 of the Exchange Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting of company Emerging growth company If an emerging growth company, indicate accounting standards provided pursuant to ed transition period for complying with any new or revised financial Indicate by check mark whether the regi istrant has filed a report on and attactation to its management's a assessment of the affectiveness of its internal controls over financial

+The aggregate market value of the voting and non-voting common equity held by non-affiliates as of June 30, 2023, based on the price at which the common stock was last sold on such date, is \$76,956,461.
+For purposes of this computation, all officers, directors, and 5 percent beneficial owners of the registrant are deemed to be affiliates.
+Such determination should not be deemed an admission that such directors, officers, or 5 percent beneficial owners are, in fact, affiliates of the registrant.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal controls over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.
+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. \Box of April 15, 2024, there were 11,198,174 shares of the registrant's common stock outstanding.